simpleanalytics/blog/_posts/2022-09-21-denmark-declares-google-analytics-unlawful.md

 No other measures are suggested, for the very good reason that none exist.
 This press statement is, for all practical purposes, a ban.

+There is a debate going on whether this statement also holds for Google Analytics 4.
+The short answer is yes, this applies to every version of Google Analytics.
+We've written about Google Analytics 4 more extensively in [this blog](https://www.simpleanalytics.com/blog/is-google-analytics-4-gdpr-compliant).

 ## 4. Final Thoughts

 The recent decisions and the fact that a task force has been created on a European level make it highly likely that this is not the last decision we have seen.